ProvableHQ/leo/documentation/cli/02_add.md

 ### `-n`

 Specifies that the dependency to be added is a remote program currently deployed onchain.
 The network that it will be pulled from will be the same as the one specified in by the `NETWORK` variable in `.env`

+### `--workspace`

+### `-w`

+Specifies that the dependency is another member of the enclosing [workspace](../guides/03_workspaces.md).
+Leo validates that a `workspace.json` exists in a parent directory and that the named member is listed in it.
+No path is required - Leo resolves the member's location automatically.

 ### `--edition <EDITION>`